irfiacre/urban-events/README.md

-# Summer Web design class final Project
 # Event Management System

 <p>
 This project is a web app for organizing events.
 Built with PHP, MySQL, HTML, and CSS using Bootstrap Framework.
 <p>
-To fully run this program, you will need to run it in a local host.
+To run this program fully, you will need to run it on a local host.
 <ul>
 <li>Run Apache web server(XAMPP).</li>
 <li>Import 'year2project.sql' in PHPMyAdmin</li>